MicrosoftDocs/fabric-docs/docs/data-engineering/environment-git-and-deployment-pipeline.md

 # Environment Git integration and deployment pipeline

-This article describe how to use Git integration and deployment pipeline for environment in Microsoft Fabric.
+This article describes how to use Git integration and deployment pipelines for environment in Microsoft Fabric.

-## Git integration for environment
+## Git integration for Microsoft Fabric environment

-Microsoft Fabric provides the Git integration ability for developers.
-With Git, you can backup and version the work, revert the item to previous stages as needed and collaborate with others or work alone using Git branches.
+Microsoft Fabric supports Git integration, allowing developers to backup, control versions, revert to previous stages, and collaborate on their work using Git branches.

 [!INCLUDE [preview-note](../includes/feature-preview-note.md)]

 > [!NOTE]
 >
-> - Currently, only Libraries and Spark compute, which includes Spark runtime, are supported through Git.
+> - Currently, Git supports only Libraries and Spark compute, including Spark runtime.
-> - The Git integration is manipulating with the **staging state** of the environment, meaning that the published and saved configurations are both checking in Git.
+> - The Git integration manages the **staging state** of the environment, ensuring that both published and saved configurations are synced with Git.
-> - The changes from Git to environment item in portal need to **publish** to become effective.
-It's recommend to perform a publish after updating the environment from Git to ensure the effectiveness of the configuration.
+> - To apply changes made in Git to the environment, they must be published.
+It's recommended to publish after updating the environment from Git to ensure the effectiveness of the configuration.
-> - If you prefer code-first experience, you can use [Publish API of environment](environment-public-APIs.md#make-the-changes-effective) to publish the changes from Git without triggering publish through UI.
+> - For a code-first experience, you can use the [Publish API of environment](environment-public-APIs.md#make-the-changes-effective) to publish changes from Git without using the UI.
-> - Each commit has up to 150 MB as upper limit.
-The custom library, which size is larger than 150 MB is currently not supported through Git.
+> - Each commit has as upper limit of 150 MB.
+Custom libraries larger than 150 MB aren't currently supported through Git.

 ### Connect the Fabric workspace to an Azure DevOps repository

-If you are the admin of the workspace, you can set-up the connection in **Source control** section at the workspace setting.
-Learn more on [Manage a workspace with Git](../cicd/git-integration/git-get-started.md).
+If you are the admin of a workspace, navigate to the workspace settings, and set-up the connection in **Source control** section.
+To learn more, see [Manage a workspace with Git](../cicd/git-integration/git-get-started.md).

-After connecting successfully, your can find the items including the environments syncing with the repo.
+After connecting, you can find items including the environments syncing with the repo.

 :::image type="content" source="media\environment-git-and-deployment-pipeline\env-git-connected-to-repo.png" alt-text="Screenshot of successfully connecting the workspace to an Azure DevOps repo":::

 ### Local representation of an environment in Git

-Within the item root folder, environments are structured with a **Libraries** folder containing **PublicLibraries** and **CustomLibraries** sub-folders, alongside the **Setting** folder.
+In the item root folder, environments are organized with a **Libraries** folder that contains **PublicLibraries** and **CustomLibraries** sub-folders, along with the **Setting** folder.

 :::image type="content" source="media\environment-git-and-deployment-pipeline\env-git-representation.png" alt-text="Screenshot of the local representation of the environment in Git":::